PuddletownDesign/Manual/Planning-Scrum/README.md

-# Scrumm Planning & Agile Development
+# scrum Planning & Agile Development

 Agile is encompassing term for different approaches to working with teams of people.

-Scrumm is a type of agile development.
+scrum is a type of agile development.
 It's one of many patterns for implementing it.
 It's probably the most popular pattern (framework).

 It has a lot of zany terms like sprints, stories and stand ups.
-These will translate over to other agile/scrumm teams that you work with.
+These will translate over to other agile/scrum teams that you work with.

-Here's a general overview of the scrumm approach of agile development.
+Here's a general overview of the scrum approach of agile development.

 Read through including all sub links on sidebar
 1.  https://www.atlassian.com/agile/developer